viettelidc-provider/terraform-provider-vopencloud/docs/index.md

 ---
 layout: "openstack"
-page_title: "Provider: ViettelIdc"
+page_title: "Provider: VOpenCloud"
 sidebar_current: "docs-openstack-index"
 description: |-
-  The ViettelIdc provider is used to interact with the many resources supported by ViettelIdc.
+  The VOpenCloud provider is used to interact with the many resources supported by VOpenCloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# ViettelIdc Provider
+# VOpenCloud Provider

-The ViettelIdc provider is used to interact with the many resources supported by ViettelIdc.
+The VOpenCloud provider is used to interact with the many resources supported by VOpenCloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.